Keeping people safe on and around the railway is at the heart of everything we do

 Primary school aged children can watch our video “Keeping Safe Around the Railway” to learn about safety at stations and level crossings and about why we always keep away from the railway tracks.

-Primary school aged children can do the activities on our level crossing safety worksheet at home or in school.
+Primary school aged children can learn about level crossing safety by watching our Safety Rap film below and doing the activities on our level crossing safety worksheet.

 Our Community Safety Manager delivers rail safety presentations and workshops to schools, community groups and Crucial Crew/ Junior Citizens schemes.
 If you are interested in hosting a Network Rail safety presentation or workshop, please contact AngliaCommunitySafety@networkrail.co.uk.
 The service is free of charge.
 We can adapt our delivery to meet your requirements.

 We also provides the following resources: